How End-to-End Encryption Works in WebRTC Video Calls

 What does E2EE protect the user from?

-End-to-end encryption provides a high level of security for user messages in video conference calls by protecting against a variety of threats, including:
+End-to-end encryption protects against a variety of threats, including:

 Interception of messages

-End-to-end encryption prevents any intermediaries or third parties from intercepting or accessing the messages of a video conference call.
-This means that even if an attacker manages to intercept the message, they will be unable to read or understand it without the decryption key.
+E2EE prevents intermediaries or third parties from intercepting or accessing the content of a video conference call.
+Even if an attacker intercepts the data, they cannot read it without the decryption key.

 Hacking or data breaches

-With end-to-end encryption, even if a communication platform experiences a data breach, the encrypted message will be unreadable to any attacker who does not have the decryption key.
-This protects users' sensitive information, such as meeting agendas or confidential topics, from being stolen or compromised.
+With E2EE, even if a communication platform experiences a data breach, the encrypted content is unreadable to any attacker without the decryption key.
+This protects sensitive information, such as meeting agendas or confidential topics, from being stolen or compromised.

 Man-in-the-middle attacks

 Man-in-the-middle (MITM) attacks are a common form of cyber-attack where an attacker intercepts communications between two parties, often to steal sensitive information.
-With end-to-end encryption, MITM attacks are effectively prevented.
-This is because the encryption and decryption processes occur at the sender's and recipient's devices, respectively, with no intermediaries involved.
+E2EE helps prevent MITM attacks, because encryption and decryption occur on the sender's and recipient's devices, with no intermediary able to read the content.

 The benefits of end-to-end encrypted video conferencing